atoms19/AWL/README.md

 - add proper support for break and continue statements
+- add closures
-- add indexing support for arrays as well as strings
+- add support for structs

 awl is supposed to be a typesafe language but as of now it isnt i plan to add typesafety in the future